 In this course, students will explore philosophical questions concerning science and various criticisms of it.
 How, exactly, do scientific theories get confirmed?
-What distinguishes science from pseudo-science?
+In what ways do facts about probability, and facts about typicality, figure in scientific reasoning?
 Is science objective?
 What justifies inductive reasoning as it is used in science?
 Do the entities posited by scientific theories actually exist?
 As we explore these general issues, we will touch upon issues that are specific to various sub-fields of science: we will explore philosophical questions relating to biology, feminist science, quantum mechanics, and more.